DavesCodeMusings/raspberry-cobbler/docs/phase0.md

 You can verify success by logging into the Ubuntu virtual machine and running `sudo dmesg`.
 Look at the last few lines to find the device name for the microSD card.
 It will most likely be _sdb_ (SCSI Disk B).

 ## Phase 0 review
 We haven't started building the Pi operating system yet, but we've created an important tool with the development VM.
+We also learned how to make the microSD card available to the VM.
+This will be used often in the upcoming phases for copying files.

 ## Next steps
 With the Ubuntu development VM ready, we can get to building the Pi OS.